Coordinating Charitable Donations with Leontief Preferences: Equilibrium distributions

-The present section is devoted to proving the following theorem. \begin{theorem} Every profile admits a \emph{unique} equilibrium distribution.
-This distribution is Pareto efficient and can be computed via convex programming. \end{theorem} As a consequence, we can define the \emph{equilibrium distribution rule} as the distribution rule that selects for each profile its unique equilibrium distribution.
+The present section is devoted to establishing that every profile admits a \emph{unique} equilibrium distribution (\Cref{thm:unique-eq-distribution}), which also maximizes Nash welfare.
+All proofs are deferred to \Cref{app:equilibriumsection}.

+Once we have established uniqueness, we can define the \emph{equilibrium distribution rule} as the rule that selects for each profile the corresponding equilibrium distribution.
 In \Cref{sec:equilibrium-rule}, we will prove that this rule satisfies desirable strategic and monotonicity properties.